CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 ### 2.8.
 Clearing all entries : `clear`

-Clears all entries from the todolist.<br>
+Clears all entries from the todolist.
+Can be undone<br>
 Format: `clear`

 ### 2.9.
 Exiting the program : `exit`